nikitoshina/Advisory-Referendum-Experiment/README.md

 ## 1.1 Introduction

-In this paper we will look at whether structuring survey as advisory referendum or binding referendum with monetary consequences changes the responses.
-An experiment consisted of 2 surveys one stating that “answers will not have impact on future policy” and “answers will have impact future policy”.
+In this paper, we attempt to answer the question if an advisory referendum or binding referendum with monetary consequences would influence people’s responses through structuring a survey.
+An experiment was conducted which consisted of 2 surveys (i) one stating that “answers will not have impact on future policy” and (ii) “answers will have impact future policy”.
 The surveys were administered to 64 students at the University of San Francisco.
-The analysis concluded that there is not statistically significant difference between the two surveys.
+The analysis concluded that there was no statistical significant difference between the two surveys.
-Additionally, the opinion expressed is statistically predictive of the willingness to contribute.
-Lastly, time spent on binding referendum is statistically significantly larger.
+Additionally, the opinion expressed was statistically predictive of the willingness of contribution.
+It is worth noting that the time spent on binding referendums was statistically significantly larger.

 ## 1.2 Overview of Literature

-In “Field Experiments”, Glenn W. Harrison and John A. List post an important question whether “It remains an open question if these “advisory referenda” actually motivate subjects to respond truthfully.”
+In “Field Experiments”, Glenn W. Harrison and John A. List posed an important question, asking if “It remains an open question that these “advisory referenda” actually motivate subjects to respond truthfully.”
-Unfortunately, not much work has been done to answer this question empirically.
-In “The Advisory Referendum in America”, Ralph M. Goldman concludes that introduction of Advisory Referendum would tend to increase public participation in important issues and to improve communication between legislators and the electorate.
-And in “Understanding the Uses and Limitations of the Advisory Referendum”, John B. Murphey, Rosenthal, Coblentz & Janega found that respondents did not have a clear preference for binding referendums over advisory ones.
-We aimed to contribute to the small body of research looking to answer the question whether advisory referendum produces the same results as binding referendum, but at a lower cost.
+Unfortunately, not much academic work has been done to truly answer this question empirically.
+In “The Advisory Referendum in America”, Ralph M.
+Goldman concludes that the introduction of the Advisory Referendum would tend to increase public participation in important issues and also improve communication between legislators and the electorate.
+In the paper “Understanding the Uses and Limitations of the Advisory Referendum”, John B. Murphey, Rosenthal, Coblentz & Janega found that respondents did not have a clear preference for binding referendums over advisory ones.
+Through the experiment, we contributed to this small body of research, attempting to answer the question whether advisory referendums produce the same results as binding referendums.

 ## 1.3 Experiment Structure

-Students will receive a questionnaire, asking whether they believe service workers are underpaid and whether they would approve an increase of wages for university service workers funded by increased tuition.
+Students received a questionnaire, asking whether they believe service workers are underpaid and whether they would approve an increase in wages for university service workers funded by an increase in tuition.
-There is will be no expected benefit to subjects and their decision would be anonymous.
-This limitations are to limit possible effects of warm glow or perception of future benefits.
+There would be no expected explicit benefit to the subjects and their decision would be anonymous.
+These constraints were to limit the possible effects of ‘warm glow’ and the perception of future benefits.

-The control group would be asked for general nonbinding thoughts and opinions regarding the issue.
-The treatment group would be asked to make a decision that would most definitely have an impact on future policy.
+The control group would be asked for their own general non-binding thoughts and opinions regarding this issue.
+The treatment group would be asked to make a decision that would ultimately have an impact on future policy.
 The difference between the two tests would then reflect the change of commitment associated with opinion and actual decision-making.

 ### 1.3.1 Surveys

-The experiment was distributed through 2 GoogleForm surveys.
+The experiment was distributed through two separate GoogleForm surveys.
-Questionnaire 1 asked for an opinion on current pay situation of service workers at the University of San Francisco and whether they were willing to support an initiative to increase minimal wage by contributing $200 through increased tuition.
-It was stressed that the results will have no impact on future university policy.
-Questionnaire 2 was similar to the first, except it pointed that the results might have impact on the future policy and thus increase tuition.
+In questionnaire 1, we asked for the subject’s opinion on the current pay situation of service workers at the University of San Francisco and whether they were willing to support an initiative to increase minimum wage by contributing $200 through an increase in tuition.
+It was stressed and bolded that the results will have no impact on the future of USF’s university policy.
+Questionnaire 2 was similar to the first, except that it stressed that the results might have an impact on the future policy and possibly increasing the tuition.

 <img src="README_files/figure-gfm/Questionnaires.png" alt="Questionnaires" width="80%" />
 <p class="caption">